 3. Prioritizing Consumers

-By studying the behavioral characteristics of the consumers, it becomes easy for the marketers to prioritize the high-value customers for generating the maximum revenue and to address the needs of these high-value consumers by allocating and engaging quality time and resources to serve their demands.
+By studying the behavioral characteristics of the consumers, it becomes easy for marketers to prioritize the high-value customers for generating the maximum revenue and to address the needs of these high-value consumers by allocating and engaging quality time and resources to serve their demands.

 4. Performance Monitoring

-Behavioral segmentation helps to accumulate and study the growth factor of the marketing brands on a monthly/quarterly or annual basis.
-It helps to keep track of the performance of the product growth and to monitor the interest of the audience towards purchasing the product/service.
+Behavioral segmentation helps to accumulate and study the growth factor of the marketing brands on a monthly/quarterly, or annual basis.
+It helps to keep track of the performance of the product growth and monitor the audience’s interest towards purchasing the product/service.

 5. Consumer/ Loyalty Retention